emlab-solutions/pyemaps/docs/index.md

 __A__: Follow the steps below to install and run pyemaps in Anaconda and Jupyter Notebooks

     1) Install Anaconda:
        You may need to make a clean install by doing a "Full Uninstall" of existing Anaconda by deleting old environment and packages folders as old packages can cause dependencies issues.
+    2) (In some systems) Download Microsoft Visual Studio Community Select "Desktop Development with C++" workload on the install page Restart after the installation is completed.
-    2) Create a new environment called 'pyemaps' in Anaconda command prompt: conda create -n pyemaps python=3.7
+    3) Create a new environment in Anaconsa called 'pyemaps' in Anaconda command prompt: conda create -n pyemaps python=3.7
-       Please note, 3.7 is the only supported version for now, more version support upcoming
+       Please note, 3.7 is the only supported version for now, more version support upcoming.
-    3) Activate the new conda environment: conda activate pyemaps
+    4) Activate the new conda environment: conda activate pyemaps
-    4) Install latest pyemaps:
-        pip install pyemaps (or pyemaps==X.X.X)
+    5) Install latest pyemaps & its runtime distributables from Intel Fortran needed for pyemaps modules: pip install pyemaps (or pyemaps==X.X.X) pip install intel-fortran-rt
+       Note: intel-fortran-rt step will not be needed in next release as it will be integrated into pyemaps install.
-    5) Install Jupyter:
+    6) Install Jupyter:
        pip install jupyter
-    6) Install miscellaneous support for Jupyter Notebook including interactive python: pip install ipython python -m ipykernel install --user --name pyemaps --display-name "pyemaps (python 3.7)" replace --display-name value with your own string if desired
+    7) Run "conda install ipywidgets" and "conda install widgetsnbextension" python -m ipykernel install --user --name pyemaps --display-name "pyemaps (python 3.7)"
+       note: replace --display-name value with your own string if desired
     7) Run Jupyter local server:
        jupyter notebook
-    8) Running pyemaps with Jupyter Notebook browser page:
-        Select "pyemaps (python 3.7)" or
-        Select "Terminal"
-       in <New> dropdown to start an interactive session with pyemaps or running pyemaps scripts
+    8) Run "jupyter notebook" and create a new notebook file to run pyemaps tasks.

 ## Release Notes [`↩`](#contents) <a id="release-notes"></a>